|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Seafood au gratin with fish and crab or shrimp.
 This is a delicious seafood twist on a traditional comfort food recipe.
 It gets a slight kick from Tabasco sauce, matching savory with spicy.
-This recipe serves 6 but can be easily scaled up for larger parties.
+This recipe serves 6 but can easily be scaled up for large parties.

 - 1 1/2 pounds white fish fillets (cod, orange roughy, flounder, etc.)